 Killam's Declaration of Trust provides that there shall be a minimum of 5 and a maximum of 12 Trustees on the Board.
-A total of 10 Trustee nominees are being proposed for election at the 2024 Meeting.
+A total of 10 Trustee nominees are being proposed for election at the 2025 Meeting.

-BOARD ROLE IN SUCCESSION PLANNING FOR CEO AND MANAGEMENT
+BOARD ROLE IN TALENT MANAGEMENT AND SUCCESSION PLANNING

-The Board considers that effective succession planning, especially for the President and CEO, is important to the success of Killam.
-The Board has a Management succession planning process, and the Governance and ESG Committee supports the Board in this area by reviewing, assessing and reporting to the Board on this process for the President and CEO and other executive officers.
-The CEO is also involved in developing preliminary plans for his succession.
-Killam's succession process ensures that suitable candidates are identified and receive appropriate development opportunities.
+The Board takes an integrated approach to talent management and succession planning and knows that effective succession planning, especially for the President and CEO, is important to the success of Killam.
+The Board has a Management succession planning process, and the Governance and ESG Committee supports the Board in this area by reviewing, assessing and reporting to the Board on this process.